 “Being Swedish I was a pro-British neutral, but the war meant more to David,” Hjördis said.
 “Somehow, I think these were the happiest and most exciting years of his whole eventful life.”

-In 1940, David met Primula Rollo, the niece of the Marquess of Downshire and the love of his life, and soon had the warmth of a family to make his life complete.
+In 1940, David met Primula Rollo, the grand-daughter of the Marquis of Downshire and the love of his life, and soon had the warmth of a family to make his life complete.

 “David often talked to me about his first wife,” Hjördis told Woman magazine in 1964.
 “Ten days after their second meeting they were married and supremely happy.
 Their first son, David, was born during a raid.
 The second boy, Jamie, was also a war baby.”